sumedhabiswas/gw-cosmology-outreach/README.md

-Public outreach materials on gravitational wave astronomy and cosmology.

----

 ## A Violent Game of Cosmic Hide-and-Seek: Where Do Black Holes Collide?

-**Event:** Pint of Science Festival (Bangalore) **Date:** May 20, 2026
+**Event:** Pint of Science Festival (Bangalore)

+**Date:** May 20, 2026

 **Speaker:** Sumedha Biswas, Radboud University Nijmegen

 ### Abstract